Really Big Coloring Books

 Really Big Coloring Books, Inc is an American publisher based in St. Louis, Missouri.
-The company develops, publishes and distributes children's coloring and activity books, many of which are over two feet tall.
+The company develops, publishes, and distributes children's coloring and activity books, some in large format.
 Some of their products have been deemed controversial due to their political content.

 Company overview

-Really Big Coloring Books was established in 1981 by publisher Wayne Bell.
-The company publishes coloring and activity books covering a wide range of topics, including animals, cultural events and religious themes.
-The company is best known for its politically themed coloring books, covering subjects such as Barack Obama, the Tea Party Movement, and Occupy Wall Street.
-The company distributes its coloring books through wholesale and retail outlets as well as its own websites.
-The company claims to own roughly 1600 domain names related to coloring books.
-Really Big Coloring Books also distributes its coloring books through a fundraising division.
+Really Big Coloring Books was established in 1981 by publisher Nasherrall Wayne Bell.
+The company publishes books, coloring and activity books, other paper products covering a range of topics, including animals, cultural events and religious themes.
+Really Big Coloring Books®, Inc. is a vendor with the U.S. Government Publishing Office’s (GPO) Print Procurement Program.
+The company also produces politically themed coloring books, covering subjects such as Donald J Trump, Barack Obama, the Tea Party Movement, and Occupy Wall Street.
+The company distributes its coloring books through wholesale and retail outlets, as well as its own websites.
+The company owns roughly 1600 domain names related to coloring books.
+Really Big Coloring Books also distributes its coloring books through educational, private branding and a fundraising division.
 The company states that their fundraising efforts have helped raise millions of dollars for organizations around the world.

 Notable products

 Yes We Did President Barack Obama 2008

-The company gained national attention in 2008 by publishing the " Yes We Did - President Barack Obama Coloring and Activity Book" This was the first in the Really Big Coloring Books series on cultural events.
+The company gained national attention in 2008 by publishing the Yes We Did - President Barack Obama Coloring and Activity Book.
+This was the first in the Really Big Coloring Books series on cultural events.
 The book, recommended for children, parents and educators, received both praise and criticism.
 Bell maintains that the book simply reflects a historic event, the election of the USA's first African American President.